 Reported in the Lawyers Weekly

-In mid-2001, the plaintiff was inside an athletic club salon.
+The plaintiff was inside an athletic club salon.
 At that time, a 65 pound mirror became detached from the wall and struck the plaintiff in the head.
 After the accident the plaintiff left the club under her own power with ice on her head.
 She did not seek the help of a medical professional until the next day.

 In the weeks following the accident it was determined by the plaintiff’s physician that she sustained a cervical strain that could be treated with a soft collar and analgesics.
 Almost two months later the plaintiff underwent a flexion-extension cervical x-ray series.
 These tests revealed that there was angulation and translation which had greatly affected her cervical stability.